You are never too young to lead, and never too old to learn.

-Kofi Annan was the seventh Secretary-General of the United Nations and the first to emerge from the ranks of UN staff.
-A constant advocate for human rights, development and the rule of law, he revitalised the UN, bringing it closer to the public by forging ties with civil society, the private sector and other partners.
+Kofi Annan was the 7th Secretary-General of the United Nations and the first to emerge from the ranks of UN staff.
+A strong advocate for human rights, development and the rule of law, he revitalised the UN, bringing it closer to the public by forging ties with civil society and the private sector.

-At his initiative, the Millennium Development Goals were introduced in 2000, creating for the first time a global blueprint to end poverty.
-Mr Annan also oversaw the strengthening of UN peacekeeping to cope with a rapid rise in the number of operations and personnel, and the establishment in 2005 of two new intergovernmental bodies: the Peacebuilding Commission and the Human Rights Council.
+Under Kofi Annan’s leadership, UN member states agreed on the Millennium Development Goals in 2000 – the first global blueprint to end poverty – and adopted the Responsibility to Protect doctrine (R2P) in 2005.
+Kofi Annan also oversaw the strengthening of UN peacekeeping to cope with a rapid rise in the number of operations and personnel, and the establishment of two new intergovernmental bodies: the Peacebuilding Commission and the Human Rights Council.

-Mr Annan played a central role in the creation of the Global Fund to fight AIDS, Tuberculosis and Malaria, the adoption of the UN’s first-ever counter-terrorism strategy, and the acceptance by Member States of the ‘responsibility to protect’ people from genocide, war crimes, ethnic cleansing and crimes against humanity when their own states fail to do so.
-His Global Compact initiative, launched in 1999, has become the world’s largest effort to promote corporate social responsibility.
+He played a central role in the creation of the Global Fund to fight AIDS, Tuberculosis and Malaria; the adoption of the UN’s first counter-terrorism strategy; and the acceptance by Member States of the ‘responsibility to protect’ people from genocide, war crimes, ethnic cleansing and crimes against humanity when their own states fail to do so.
+His Global Compact initiative was launched in 1999 and has become the world’s most influential effort to promote corporate social responsibility.

-In 2001, Kofi Annan was awarded the Nobel Prize for Peace jointly with the United Nations "for their work for a better organised and more peaceful world".
+In 2001, Kofi Annan was awarded the Nobel Peace Prize jointly with the United Nations "for their work for a better organised and more peaceful world."

 Diplomacy and conflict mediation

 As UN Secretary-General, Kofi Annan undertook wide-ranging diplomatic initiatives.
 In 1998, he helped ease the transition to civilian rule in Nigeria.
-Also that year, his efforts helped avoid an outbreak of hostilities in Iraq following an impasse between the country and the UN Security Council over compliance with resolutions on weapons inspections and other matters.
+That same year, his efforts helped avoid an outbreak of hostilities in Iraq following an impasse between the country and the UN Security Council over compliance with resolutions on weapons inspections and other matters.

 In 1999, he was deeply involved in the process by which Timor-Leste gained independence from Indonesia.
-He was responsible for certifying Israel’s withdrawal from Lebanon in 2000, and in 2006 his efforts contributed to securing a cessation of hostilities between Israel and Hezbollah.
-That year he also mediated a settlement between Cameroon and Nigeria during their dispute over the Bakassi peninsula.
+He was responsible for certifying Israel’s withdrawal from Lebanon in 2000, and in 2006 his efforts contributed to securing a cessation of hostilities between Israel and Hizbollah.

-In Kenya, in early 2008, Kofi Annan led the African Union’s Panel of Eminent African Personalities to mediate a peaceful resolution to the post-election violence.
-He later served as the UN/Arab League Joint Special Envoy on the Syrian crisis, between February and August 2012.
+Kofi Annan continued to use his experience to mediate and resolve conflict after stepping down as UN Secretary-General.
+In Kenya, in early 2008, he led the African Union’s Panel of Eminent African Personalities to mediate a peaceful resolution to the post-election violence.
+Between February and August 2012, he served as the UN/Arab League Joint Special Envoy on the Syrian crisis.

-In September 2016, Mr Annan was appointed Chair of the Advisory Commission on Rakhine State in Myanmar, at the request of Daw Aung San Suu Kyi.
-The Commission aimed to support and advise the Government of Myanmar in resolving the conflict in Rakhine State and improving the welfare of all people living there.
+In September 2016, Mr Annan was appointed Chair of the Advisory Commission on Rakhine State in Myanmar, tasked with supporting and advising the Government of Myanmar in resolving the conflict in Rakhine State and improving the welfare of all people living there.